-It wasn’t long ago that the PC mouse was no more than a two-button rodent used for neglecting the advice of Clippy in Microsoft Office.
-Nowadays, especially with optical and laser mice having overtaken the market, prerequisites for the best mouse have grown much more demanding.
+It wasn’t long ago that the PC mouse was no more than a two-button rodent used ignoring Clippy on Microsoft Office.
+Nowadays, especially with optical and laser mice having overtaken the market, prerequisites for the best mouse have been much more demanding.
 Gaming mice like the Corsair Glaive RGB are expected to implement hyper-sensitive sensors while non-gaming mouse makers have made refinements in other areas.

-Overwhelmed with touchscreens, the PC space has largely transformed beyond its use of traditional mouse and keyboard input, but that hasn’t stopped the mouse from seeing its own fair share of innovation.
-Some of the top mice are ergonomic, reducing your chances of developing repetitive strain injuries (RSIs) while others have adopted wireless technologies, such as Bluetooth and 2.4GHz over USB.
+Touchscreen PCs are growing, but few can deny the benefits of a traditional mouse-driven system.
+Some of the top mice are ergonomic, reducing chances of developing repetitive strain injuries (RSIs), while others have adopted wireless technologies, such as Bluetooth and 2.4GHz over USB.

 1. Logitech MX Anywhere 2